gratchie/gratchie.github.io/about.md

 Full stack engineer with 15+ years experience in high performance computing environments.
 Fast learner, detail oriented, consistently delivering solutions and accustomed to the needs of a dynamic and fast paced production environment.

 I am a strong advocate of Automation.
-Doing the right thing, not the easy thing, focusing on long term impact vs. short term gain.
+Doing the right thing, not the easy thing, while focusing on long term impact vs. short term gain.

 __CORE TECHNICAL PROFICIENCIES__